 Address: East Princes Street Gardens

 The Scottish capital welcomes visitors to its unique Christmas markets all over the city, with the same festive cheer, welcoming locals, and delicious food.
-Edinburgh itself is a town in possession of a certain stern beauty, making this one of the most romantic Christmas markets in Europe.
+Edinburgh is a town with a certain stern beauty, making this one of Europe’s most romantic Christmas markets.

 East Princes Street Gardens is a large public park where the largest Christmas market takes place in Edinburgh.
 It’s also been home to one of Europe’s largest ice rinks.
 The market features food, drinks, crafts, and art.
-You’ll be able to shop for unique gifts and treats, including Harry Potter-themed gifts and festive trinkets for family and friends.
+You can shop for unique gifts and treats, including Harry Potter-themed gifts and festive trinkets for family and friends.

-You’ll experience incredible Scottish cuisines, such as the infinitely delicious (if slightly cliche) black pudding, deep-fried Mars Bars and haggis with neeps n’ tatties.
-There’s other traditional British fare to sample, such as stuffed and roasted turkey, mashed or roasted parsnips, Brussel sprouts, pigs in blankets (which are sausages wrapped in bacon to the Brits), mince pies, and Yorkshire puddings from south of the border.
+You’ll experience incredible Scottish cuisines, such as the infinitely delicious (if slightly cliche) black pudding, deep-fried Mars Bars, and haggis with neeps n’ tatties.
+There’s another traditional British fare to sample, such as stuffed and roasted turkey, mashed or roasted parsnips, Brussel sprouts, pigs in blankets (which are sausages wrapped in bacon to the Brits), mince pies, and Yorkshire puddings from south of the border.